West Yorkshire Fire and Rescue are recruiting on-call firefighters - here's how to apply

 Have you ever thought of becoming a firefighter?

-West Yorkshire Fire and Rescue are recruiting in 10 West Yorkshire towns, including Featherstone.
+West Yorkshire Fire and Rescue are recruiting in West Yorkshire cities and towns.

 On-call firefighters are usually required to commit to between 50 hours (minimum) and 120 hours (maximum) per week in order to fulfil the duties of the on-call stations.